Geology of Nepal: Gangetic plain

-The gangetic plain is also called the Terai which is a rich, fertile and ancient land in the southern parts of Nepal.
+The gangetic plain is also called the Terai which is a rich and fertile land in the southern parts of Nepal.
 It represents Holocene/Recent sedimentation belt where fluvial sedimentation is still in progress.
 This plain is less than 200 m above sea level and has thick (about 1500 m) alluvial deposit.
 The alluvial deposits mainly consists of boulders, gravel, sand, silt and clay.
 It is a foreland basin which consists of the sediments brought down from the northern part of Nepal.
 It is the Nepalese extension of the Indo-Gangetic Plains, which covers most of northern and eastern India, the most populous parts of Pakistan, and virtually all of Bangladesh.
 The Plains get their names from the rivers Ganges and Indus.

-The vast alluvial plains of the Indo-Gangetic Basin evolved as a foreland basin in the southern part of the rising Himalaya, before breaking up along a series of steep faults known as the Himalayan Frontal Fault or the Main Frontal Thrust.
+The alluvial plains of the Indo-Gangetic Basin evolved as a foreland basin in the southern part of the rising Himalaya, before breaking up along a series of steep faults known as the Himalayan Frontal Fault or the Main Frontal Thrust.
 It comprises several sub-basins and all of them are quite shallow towards the south, but rather deep in the northern sections.